Fine example of the second state of Ortelius' map of China, the first western map of China.

 The Portuguese Jesuits established a mission in China in 1577.
 Although the map's Portuguese maker, Barbuda, was himself not a Jesuit, his sources for the map were Portuguese Jesuits.
 The Chinese characters found in the text on the verso of the map were the first introduction to Chinese language for many educated Europeans of the time.

-The present example is the second of three states of the map.
+There are three states of the map.

 - State 1: Pre-dates the words "Las Philippinas" above Sinus Magnus